 - Fulfill, under appropriate supervision, all legal requirements of the District for employment and performance of duties. - Keep up to date in subject field, learning/teaching strategies, and professional skills through in-service training and other means of professional growth.
-Establish goals and/or objectives for classes, plan and organize instruction and methods of evaluation, and administer final examinations. - Assist in the student activity program by accepting assignments as advisors, sponsors, or supervisors of student organizations and events. - Provide a syllabus for each class that includes the following: goals and/or objectives, course content, attendance expectations, examinations, the basis for assigning grades, and Student Learning Outcomes (SLO's). - Keep appropriate records on student progress and assign grades based on stated criteria. - Offer suggestions for the improvement of instruction and initiate curriculum development. - Participate in the evaluation of faculty peers. - Make recommendations for textbooks, supplementary learning materials, equipment, and supplies in assigned courses. - Recommend the selection of library books, reference materials, and periodicals for student use in the library. - Submit required reports, such as attendance accounting reports, grades, scholastic checks, and others as assigned.
+Establish goals and/or objectives for classes, plan and organize instruction and methods of evaluation, and administer final examinations. - Assist in the student activity program by accepting assignments as advisors, sponsors, or supervisors of student organizations and events. - Provide a syllabus for each class that includes (among other things): title of course, catalog description of course, instructor contact information, schedule of classes and due dates for assignments and exams, goals and/or objectives, course content, attendance expectations, examinations, grading criteria, and Student Learning Outcomes (SLO's). - Keep appropriate records on student progress and assign grades based on stated criteria. - Offer suggestions for the improvement of instruction and initiate curriculum development. - Participate in the hiring and evaluation of faculty peers. - Make recommendations for textbooks, supplementary learning materials, equipment, and supplies in assigned courses. - Recommend the selection of library books, reference materials, and periodicals for student use in the library. - Submit required reports, such as attendance accounting reports, grades, scholastic checks, and others as assigned.
 Preparation and grading for assigned classes, including submission of grades/positive attendance hours within two working days after finals and timely submission of census data. - Maintain regularly scheduled office hours, as required. - Observe, support, and enforce the regulations, policies, and programs of Oxnard College as published and announced. - Attend assigned committee meetings, subject-field meetings, division meetings, and general faculty meetings. - Participate in the development and functioning of Oxnard College by suggesting improvements in its policies and procedures through appropriate channels. - Provide for the development of course outlines and curriculum content in assigned classes.
-Conduct assigned classes in accordance with established course outlines.
+Conduct assigned classes in accordance with established course outlines. - Stimulate thought and inquiry in classroom activities and work with colleagues to improve effectiveness of instruction.

-- Stimulate thought and inquiry in classroom activities and work with colleagues to improve effectiveness of instruction. - Perform other duties, as assigned. - Faculty have the responsibility to inspect and ensure the functionality of the classroom and its equipment, and to report any needed maintenance to the Department Chair and/or Dean or OC Help Desk.
+- Perform other duties, as assigned. - Faculty have the responsibility to inspect and ensure the functionality of the classroom and its equipment, and to report any needed maintenance to the Department Chair and/or Dean or OC Help Desk.